palvaro/CSE290S-Winter21/README.md

 I have been so busy with *gestures around* that I have not yet chosen the special topic!
 Here are some things that I can say for sure about the course:

- * it is a reading seminar in research.  this means that we will read and discuss a lot of papers.  it means that we will come to class prepared to discuss the papers critically; to talk about how the research was carried out, what questions it attempted to answer, and ultimately whether it was successful.
+ * it is a reading seminar in systems research.  this means that we will read and discuss a lot of conference papers.  it means that we will come to class prepared to discuss the papers critically; to talk about how the research was carried out, what questions it attempted to answer, and ultimately whether it was successful.

  * it is not a lecture course.
 I will prepare for each class in the same way you will: by reading a paper or two critically and coming to class ready to dig in and/or argue.